WooT1/Quartz/content/Whirligig/Gameplay/System Whirl 1.0.md

 Spin is very consistent with meter usage.
-Meter usage with spin is likely to be alternating or comboing, and takes shape in
+Meter usage with spin is likely to be alternating or comboing.
+A reliable bruiser, but doesn't have a lot of shockingly strong moves.